AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-10-dont-use-a-fixed-line-height.md

 thumbnail: thumbnail.jpg
 ---

 Typography is an important element of any design, both in print and on the web.
-But when typographical decisions are executed poorly, they can harm the readability of your content, leave a bad impression of your brand, or create a poor user experience.
+But when typographical decisions are executed poorly, they can harm the readability of your content, leave a bad impression of your brand, and create a poor user experience.

 One of the hardest things to get right with typography is picking the ideal line height for your text.
 Often, developers set a fixed line height on their body text and reduce it for headings: